JVS23/cybsec-project-2024/README.md

 When cloning the project, users can install the dependencies with the command "pip install -r requirements.txt", but it's not recommended for this project since there is no use for it which is why both the items in reqs file are commented out to not have anyone accidentally install them.

 If the requirements file contains outdated dependencies, there is a risk of the software being insecure due to problems in older versions, for a good recent example see the XZ utils case: https://pentest-tools.com/blog/xz-utils-backdoor-cve-2024-3094

-## Flaw 4 - A03:2021, Injection
-LINK: TBA

-There are multiple ways for developers to run into SQL injection vulnerabilities, and it's truly a classic security vulnerability.
-Nowadays there are many safety nets for developers to avoid the most common SQL injection fumbles, but they still happen due to avoiding these safety nets and/or more complex exploits.

-This example has an SQL injection due to not using the Django prebuilt functionality for accessing data, and rather using classic SQL commands to the database.
-This leads to the SQL not being sanitized which allows funky things to happen.
-In this case you can use the query "getItemsVulnerable/?owner=' OR '1'='1" to override the "WHERE" statement, changing the designed functionality.
-This is technically a SQL injection, but a lot worse things can happen due to SQL injections, for example the legendary "DROP TABLES".

-## Flaw 5 -